uic-evl/DOE_DigitalTwin/README.md

     * If the robot and computer are on the same network, you can find the robot's ip through your method of choice (`ipconfig`, or `arp -a`) and navigate to it.
     * On the EVL-IoT network, the Create3's IP is `10.0.0.21`.
     * On the GL.inet mini router, the Create3ss IPs are `192.168.8.240` or `192.168.8.124`.

-iRobot provides some [sample nodes](https://github.com/iRobotEducation/create3_examples/tree/humble) for controlling the robot.
-Once you have confirmed that your ROS2 `ros2 topic list`  command shows the topics from the Create3, you should be able to run these nodes to control the robot.

 ### Network Notes